bihealth/altamisa/paper.md

 Further, we implemented a small number of example applications:

-- `isa2dot` allows converting of ISA-Tab files into the DOT file format for visualization with GraphViz [@Gansner:1993].
+- `isatab2dot` allows converting of ISA-Tab files into the DOT file format for visualization with GraphViz [@Gansner:1993].
   We found this useful for both trouble-shooting AltamISA itself and sample sheets.
-- `isa2isa` allows to perform the aforementioned round tripping and thus a *normalization* of ISA-Tab files.
+- `isatab2isatab` allows to perform the aforementioned round tripping and thus a *normalization* of ISA-Tab files.
-- `isa_validate` allows to read in an ISA-Tab file and run the AltamISA validator suite on the input.
+- `isatab_validate` allows to read in an ISA-Tab file and run the AltamISA validator suite on the input.

 For now, we have excluded the JSON (JavaScript Object Notation)--based file format as well as the emerging RFD (Resource Description Framework)--based file format (linkedISA [@Gonzalez:2014]) from the scope of this project.
-These file formats appear to be not widely adapted and require specialized editors while ISA-Tab can be created and manipulated not only by using the ISAcreator application [@Sansone:2012] but also standard spreadsheet software.
+These file formats appear to be not widely adapted and require specialized editors, while ISA-Tab can be created and manipulated not only by using the ISAcreator application [@Sansone:2012] but also standard spreadsheet software.

 # Summary and Conclusion